Fujifilm X-E3 Review

 The most immediately-noticeable changes other than the model number are its reprofiled, deeper handgrip, a relocation of the autofocus assist lamp to accommodate a new front control dial, and the fact that the swage line above the top of the leatherette trim which covers most of the front deck is now straight from end to end, where previously it dipped at one end to accommodate the model number.

 Moving to the top deck, we see that the built-in, popup flash of the X-E2 is gone, leaving the hot shoe as the sole option if you want to throw a little more light on your subject.
-(An EF-X8 external flash strobe will be included in the product bundle, ensuring that you have one if needed.)
+(An EF-X8 external flash strobe is included in the product bundle, ensuring that you have one if needed.)
 The hot shoe itself now has a couple of extra contacts, and sits over the central axis of the lens mount, where previously it was a little right of center.
 There's also a little more separation between the left and right microphone ports, which have also been moved directly above the lens for a more balanced look.

 Subtle refinements to the top-deck controls